eh-am/hubot-rbac/README.md

-hubot auth default `role` | `auth.default` | Changes the default `role` for unassigned subjects. hubot auth ids | `auth.ids` | Returns a list of listener IDs that can be blocked. hubot auth roles | `auth.roles` | Returns a list of roles, and their respective subjects.
+hubot auth default `role` | `auth.default` | Changes the default `role` for unassigned subjects. hubot auth ids | `auth.ids` | Returns a list of listener IDs that can be blocked. hubot auth roles | `auth.roles` | Returns a list of roles, and their respective subjects. hubot auth policies | `auth.policies` | Returns a list of roles, and their policies.

 ## Sample Interaction